ckotzbauer/chekr/README.md

 To get an overview of api-objects in your cluster which are deprecated you can use this feature.
 It scans all objects and gives you a list of objects which are deprecated and will be removed in a future version.
 You can ignore kinds with `-i`.
 To only view deprecations until a given version you can specify `-V`.
+By default chekr will use the server-version of your cluster.
 This will hide all items, which are deprecated in a never version than specified.
 Increase the burst with `-t` to bypass throttling from the Kubernetes server.

 **Note:** This command always scans all namespaces and cannot be filtered with the global `-n` flag.
 This feature was inspired by https://github.com/rikatz/kubepug.